nc-verity-gregory/data_combiner/README.md

 ## What's next

-Plans to make the form even more flexible, currently only supports a two group combination.
+- Plans to make the form even more flexible, currently only supports a two group combination.
+- Slack channel message generator with pairs, zoom link and repo link